-a.
-Principles of consolidation
+(a) Principles of consolidation

 The consolidated financial statements include the results of the Group and all subsidiaries.
 Subsidiaries are entities over which the Group has control.
 All intercompany balances and transactions, and any unrealized gains or losses arising from intercompany transactions are eliminated upon consolidation.
 Serinus has four directly held subsidiaries, Serinus Energy Canada Inc., Serinus Holdings Limited, Serinus Petroleum Consultants Limited and Serinus B.V.
-Through Serinus Holdings Limited, the Group has the following indirect wholly-owned subsidiaries, SE Brunei Limited and AED South East Asia Ltd., which held the Group's interests in Brunei Block L, and KOV Borneo Limited, which held the Group's interest in Brunei Block M. Through Serinus B.V., Serinus has one wholly-owned subsidiary Serinus Tunisia B.V. and 99.9995% of Serinus Energy Romania S.A.
+Through Serinus Holdings Limited, the Group has the following indirect wholly-owned subsidiaries, SE Brunei Limited and AED South East Asia Ltd., which held the Group's interests in Brunei Block L, and KOV Borneo Limited, which held the Group's interest in Brunei Block M. Through Serinus Tunisia B.V. and 99.9995% of Serinus Energy Romania S.A.
 Serinus Tunisia B.V. owns the remaining 0.0005% of Serinus Romania S.A.